Starting a career in Germany

 The application and the interview

 With this self-knowledge, you can apply with confidence.
-Unlike in your country of origin, it is important in Germany that you apply with your complete application documents right from the start.
+In Germany, it is important that you apply with your complete application documents right from the start.
 In addition to your curriculum vitae, this should include all references from your previous employers, the final or interim report from your university, and a cover letter for the specific position.
 In this cover letter, it is important to emphasize why you are interested in the position and why you are suitable for this job.
 The focus here is on marketing yourself without exaggerating.
 In a “normal” interview, you will usually be met by an employee from the HR department and your: future supervisor.
 In other cases, the head of the department and an employee from the work’s council may also be present.
 At an assessment centre, again, several applicants are present at the same time, as well as various HR staff and managers from the future employer.

 At an interview, after the first short “icebreaker”, you usually start off by talking about your career to date.
 Don’t be put off by this direct transition, but skilfully highlight your experience and strengths.
 Depending on the company, you may be asked specifically about strengths or weaknesses.
 Some recruiters ask more discreetly about what personally bothers you the most or makes you nervous, for example.
 Be prepared for all these possibilities.
 There are many tips from German-language websites that (for example, here at Stepstone) deal primarily with the interview.
 They will help you a lot.
 And there is one speciality/characteristic that you always bring with you, which should be mentioned encouragingly in conclusion: As a foreigner, you definitely already have experience abroad and automatically bring a foreign language with you.
 This is very important for many companies.